-Aim: Provision of a Basis to generate an 'Extended Mises' model as a simplified 'Gurson' model.
+Aim: Provision of a Basis to generate an 'Extended Mises' model to later replace a multi-parameter 'Gurson model'

-14.0 General on Stress-Strain curves $\sigma(\varepsilon)$, Strengths R and Poisson's Ratio v
+14.0 General on Stress-Strain curves $\sigma(\varepsilon)$ , Strengths R and Poisson's Ratio v

 There are two different stress-strain curves existing: the monotonic and the cyclic stress-strain curve.
 The first curve is derived by the static tests, whereas the second one is generated by fatigue tests.
-Strain-controlled cyclic hysteresis loops (Fig.14-1, left down) are performed on different strain levels with several test specimens.
+Straincontrolled cyclic hysteresis loops (Fig.14-1, left down) are performed on different strain levels with several test specimens.
 Dependent on hardening and softening behavior of the actual material these two curves may discriminate significantly.
 Monotonic stress-strain curves have long been used to obtain design parameters for limitation of the stresses in engineering structures subjected to static loading.
 Similarly, cyclic stress-strain curves are useful for assessing the durability of structures subjected to repeated loading.

-Further, in the case of monotonic σ - ε -curves there are very different, material-specific stress-strain curves in the elastic-plastic transition domain, see Fig.14-1, left up and right.
-Some show an 'Onset-of-yield' at an upper yield stress level \overline{R}e^{upper} and others at a lower yield strength \overline{R}e^{upper} .
+Further, in the case of monotonic $\sigma$ - $\varepsilon$ -curves there are very different, material-specific stress-strain curves in the elastic-plastic transition domain, see Fig.14-1, left up and right.
+Some show an 'Onset-of-yield' at an upper yield stress level $\overline{R}e^{upper}$ and others at a lower yield strength $\overline{R}e^{upper}$ .
 In this case usually the lower yield point is taken as the yield strength of the metal.

-Fig. 14-1, engineering quantities. modelling: (left,up) Discontinuous yielding, mean curve for mild steel showing the yield point phenomenon, termed Lüder's elongation effect. (left, down) Cyclic curves. (right) Tensile-test specimen with gage length, elongation before and after testing and finally after rupture (from Kalpakjian S and Schmid S: Evaluation of the Possibility of Estimating Cyclic Stress-strain Para-meters and Curves from Monotonic Properties of Steels.
+Fig.14-1, engineering quantities. modelling: (left,up) Discontinuous yielding, mean curve for mild steel showing the yield point phenomenon, termed Lüder's elongation effect. (left, down) Cyclic curves. (right) Tensile-test specimen with gage length, elongation before and after testing and finally after rupture (from Kalpakjian S and Schmid S: Evaluation of the Possibility of Estimating Cyclic Stress-strain Para-meters and Curves from Monotonic Properties of Steels.
 Manufacturing Engineering & Technology.
-2013 hardening regime, Phase 4 beyond \overline{R}^{t} : Macroscopic plastic-strain localization experiencing radial deformation.
-Low-alloy iron usually has such an upper yield limit R_e^{upper} (R{eH} , Streckgrenze).
+2013 elongation, Phase 2: Discontinuous yielding, Phase 3 beyond $R{02}$ : Uniform elongation in the hardening regime, Phase 4 beyond $\overline{R}^{t}$ : Macroscopic plastic-strain localization experiencing radial deformation.
+Low-alloy iron usually has such an upper yield limit $R{e}^{upper}$ ( $R{eH}$ , Streckgrenze).
 If it is stretched during the tensile test, a spontaneous yielding in the crystals-compound takes place under loading.
 This so-called Lüder's elongation effect of mild metals as a part of plastic stretching disappears until all crystals are finally commonly stretched.
 Austenitic steels do not have a pronounced yield strength.
+Essential for an accurate analysis is a stress-strain curve which is derived from a set of test curves, delivering distributions for the design parameters $R{p0.2}$ , $R_m$ , $\varepsilon{on}^{pl}$ and $\varepsilon{fr}^{pl}$ .

 For the 'left up'- metals in the paper of Hai Qiu and Tadanobu Inoue: Evolution of Poisson's Ratio in the Tension Process of Low-Carbon Hot-Rolled Steel with Discontinuous Yielding.
-Metals 2023, 13, 562. https://doi.org/10.3390/met13030562 four different regimes are distinguished: Phase 1: Uniform elastic elongation, Phase 2: Discontinuous yielding, Phase 3 beyond R{02} : Uniform elongation in the
+Metals 2023, 13, 562. https://doi.org/10.3390/met13030562 four different regimes are distinguished: Phase 1: Uniform elastic